 St Leger Homes currently recommend that people speak to their local rents officer in their area office if struggling with rent payments – and then they can refer on to our Tenancy Sustainability Team as necessary for further support.

 Find out more on the St Leger Homes website.

-I'm struggling with my energy supply/bills.
+I'm struggling with my energy supply/bills/pre-payment meter.
 What can I do?

-What help is available for businesses?/How do I request a small business grant?
+What help is available for businesses?/How do I apply for a business grant?

 Where can I go to get more financial help and advice?

 Local Assistance Scheme- Our Local Assistance Scheme is designed to help the most vulnerable residents in meeting an immediate short-term need or maintaining their independence in the community.
 Help can be given with daily living expenses and/or furniture items and white goods.There is lots of further financial support, grants and advice for those who may be in need of it:Employment and Support Allowance- You can apply for Employment and Support Allowance (ESA) if you’re under State Pension age and you have a disability or health condition that affects how much you can work.
 You can also claim ESA if you cannot claim Statutory Sick Pay and you or your child are: self-isolating, have covid-19 or have been told to shield.